 Advances in technology and culture have brought about the demand for payments made not only in pieces of paper and metal.
-In 2020, the global volume of online bank transfers was equal to $5.4 billion, while the growth to $6.6 billion is predicted for 2021.
+In 2020, the global volume of online bank transfers was equal to $5.4 billion (see the link in the end of the article), while the growth to $6.6 billion is predicted for 2021.
 The interest in non-cash payments stems not only from the pandemic but also from the growing convenience of this payment type as such.
 Though as an Internet shop owner, you have to make it possible for your buyers to pay in cash to the courier, judging from the statistics above this option won’t be a priority.

 Online payment is probably one of the most important aspects in the operation of your e-commerce site suggesting flexibility and security.
 In this post, we’ll try to give you a brief introduction to cash-free payment on the Internet: we’ll delve into the terminology, trace money movement from the buyer to the online store, warn you about the dangers and expenses.
 And surely, we couldn’t have been called a Drupal studio if we omitted the issue of online payments on a Drupal website.

 Introduction to Terminology

 An electronic payment system (EPS) is a combination of physical devices and programs working together so that instead of a wallet stuffed with money you could use its electronic — and, therefore, much more efficient — equivalent: a plastic card (Visa, Mastercard), its virtual copy or a web wallet (WebMoney, PayPal, AdvCash).
 EPSs allow you to pay for your purchase by credit card in a physical shop or by using payment details on a website or in an application, pay for electricity, gas, or water supply, or lend out money to a friend without face-to-face contact.